awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/migrate-from-third-party-sdks.md

 ### Initialize the SDK

-Copy your configuration code from your clickstream solution web console, we recommended you add the code to your app's root entry point, for example `index.js/app.tsx` in React or `main.ts` in Vue/Angular, the configuration code should look like as follows.
+Copy your configuration code from your clickstream solution web console.
+We recommend you add the code to your app's root entry point, for example `index.js/app.tsx` in React or `main.ts` in Vue/Angular.
+The configuration code should look as follows.

 ```typescript
 import { ClickstreamAnalytics } from '@aws/clickstream-web';